-The process system is the backbone of an AutoMod model, providing the general-purpose simulation features required to model real-world problems.
-While material movement is important, it is not critical in manufacturing.
-No value is added to product while it is begin moved around a manufacturing facility.
-Value-added operations are performed by machines, processes, and humans that exist in the facility.
+The process system is the backbone of an AutoMod model, providing the general-purpose simulation features required to model a wide range of real-world problems.
+While material movement is important, it is not always critical in manufacturing.
+No value is added to product while it is being moved around a manufacturing facility.
+Value-added operations are performed by machines and people.
 The AutoMod process system is where the value-added operations and control logic are defined.

 AutoMod's process system includes a simulation language based on action statements.
 Action statements combine the power of a structured language with the ease of use of English-like, manufacturing-oriented syntax.
 AutoMod models are not limited in any way, so model logic can be of any size and complexity.
 The power and flexibility of the AutoMod language makes is easy to model almost any real-world situation.
-Figure 2 is an example of a process procedure.